popcornman209/ccDevice/server/documentation/!main.md

 ## modules
 ### making modules
-make a python file and put it in the modules folder the file must be 3 objects, listed below, formatted as
+make a python file and put it in the modules folder<br />
+the file must be 3 objects, listed below, formatted as
 ```python
 apiCalls = {"module-call1":function}